RX-M/web-public/course-pages/certnexus/debiz.md

 ### What Attendees will learn

-Each lesson includes activities, indicated and the option of a capstone project.
+Each lesson includes activities, indicated and the option of a capstone project:

 - Introduction to Data Ethics

   - Defining Data Ethics
   - The Case for Data Ethics
   - Activity: Identifying Ethical Issues
   - Capstone: Improving Ethical Data Practices

 - Ethical Principles
   - Ethical Frameworks
   - Data Privacy